GTPB/ADER19F/pages/tutorial-d-cellerate-mca.md

 <details><summary><b>Click Here to see the answer</b></summary>

-Smaller values of resultion produce larger clusters, while high values produce a more refined clustering.
+Smaller values of resolution produce larger clusters, while high values produce a more refined clustering.
 Sometimes this results in *over-clustering* of the cells.

 </details>